 How do you like your learning – with or without olives?

-Posted by Lee-Anne Ragan | Filed under communication, Diversity & culture, training & development
+Posted by Lee-Anne Ragan | Filed under Communication, Diversity & culture, Training & development

 Being in Istanbul, Turkey to do a program evaluation training on behalf of the United Nations naturally means eating a Turkish breakfast.
 This morning I found myself musing about learning over olives.
 Yes olives.
 I was watching the pile of uneaten olives grow on the plates of my breakfast mates.
 David Muthami, a music producer [...]